 If your loved one is getting older and you have concerns about his or her ability to drive safely, talk to your doctor and get a complete driving risk assessment and screening done in order to ensure that your loved one is safe while driving.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons who have suffered injuries in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons who have suffered injuries in car accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in an accident due to another’s negligence, talk to a lawyer at our firm and determine whether you have legal options to a claim for damages.